szabgab/perlmaven.com/sites/en/pages/how-to-calculate-balance-of-bank-accounts-in-csv-file-using-perl.md

 ```

 Besides some obvious beginner issues I started to understand, that probably he wants to create a separate report for
-each account - the third column - <b>AcNo</b> is probably the account number.
+each account - the third column - **AcNo** is probably the account number.

-The amount is in the 5th column under the title <b>Amount</b>.
+The amount is in the 5th column under the title **Amount**.

 As I can see the 4th column indicates if the type of the transaction.
 A little search indicates that Dr would be debit
 and Cr would be credit, though in the code that seems to be the opposite.